-Bergamot essential oil has been proven as effective as Valium for anxiety.
-(12)
+Bergamot essential oil has been proven as effective as Valium (diazepam) for anxiety.

-Citrus fragrances can restore homeostatic balance subsequent to stress and has been shown to be more effective than antidepressants.
-(14)
+They can help restore homeostatic balance and have been shown to be more effective than antidepressants.

 Unlike lavender, bergamot should not be applied to the skin in its undiluted form.